 Your formal training as a historian takes place in classes and seminars, writing a cognate paper, taking comprehensive exams, and producing a doctoral dissertation.
 But there are other facets to an academic career, including public speaking, networking, effective writing, publishing, applying for grants, and teaching.
 These are not always addressed directly or explicitly in your formal studies.
 The purpose of the PDW is to help prepare you for the many "other" parts of an academic career (as well as careers outside academe).

-All workshops will be held on Thursdays at 12:30pm via Zoom, unless otherwise noted.
+All workshops will be held on Thursdays at 12:30pm via Zoom.

 (Schedule remains subject to change.
 Check back closer to the dates for panelists and more detailed workshop descriptions.)

 Thurs, Sept.
 10: Being a Graduate Student During the COVID Pandemic

 In our first Professional Development Workshop of the year, we'd like to talk about how the COVID pandemic is affecting you as graduate students, researchers, and teachers.
 How are you doing?
 What do you need right now from the program, the department, and the university?
 What would you like your professors and the program to know about what you are going through right now?
 Our panelists are Heather Ellis, Allen Priest, and Rob MacDougall, but we especially want to hear from you.

 Thurs, Oct.
 1: Teaching and Discussion Leading Online

 The second Professional Development Workshop of the year will focus on teaching and TAing online.
 How is being a TA the same or different in a year of emergency remote teaching?
 How can you lead meaningful, productive discussions in synchronous and asynchronous formats?
 How can you encourage engagement in online classes?
 Our panelists Michael Dove, Carla Joubert, and Nicolas Virtue will share their advice and expertise, but as always, we also want to hear from you.
 What have you learned in the past few weeks?
 What do you need to know?